pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 ## mathml future scenarios

 MathML is the zombie of web standards.
 Each decade brought 1 additional, differently broken implementation (first Firefox, then Safari, soon Chrome).
 The new cut down spec that will break a lot of content.
-The mathml fanboys have silently removed existing features from browsers (I'm guessing to be able to argue that they have 2 implementations of the new cut down "spec"); what an extremely unusual thing in browsers that just goes to show how few people use MathML.
+The mathml people have silently removed existing features from browsers (I'm guessing to be able to argue that they have 2 implementations of the new cut down "spec"); what an extremely unusual thing in browsers that just goes to show how few people use MathML.
 XML people will have "fun" with getting their garbage to work on the web in this scenario.
 Bugs in those three disjoint implementations are, of course, aplenty; I find a new one every time something forces me to look at native MathML implementations, some are ridiculously bad (wiping out HTML content is one of my favorites) and most bugs go for years without bugs even being filed (remember when Safari didn't draw fraction lines reliably for over a year?
 No, you don't because you don't use it and nobody even filed a bug).

 For the web, the best case scenario is: nobody cares and nobody uses it.
 It will become the new font/center/marquee or whatever.

-Even if the mathml fanboys were interested in moving the layout facilities into CSS, we'll get, at best, something like CSS tables.
+Even if the mathml people were interested in moving the layout facilities into CSS, we'll get, at best, something like CSS tables.
 If you don't know the "joy" of working with CSS tables: to this day they are not able to suitably realize HTML table layout, they were super buggy for the longest time and are still buggy in many edge cases (despite years of active improvements).
 But  most of all: people realized they actually needed something completely different, i.e., CSS grid.

 Accessibility wise, the shoddy implementations in JAWS and VoiceOver will continue to barely help English speaking blind users.
 Soiffer will try to push his weird MathPlayer clone into every AT so that he can continue to claim patently false things.
 No "intent" in the world will make print equation layout accessible in the sense of the web.
 Nemeth users might eventually get what they want - the rest?
 Not so much.